matthiasn/clojure-system-book/manuscript/Building-Systems-in-Clojure-4.md

          (assoc component :conn nil :listener nil)))
 ~~~

 Just like for the publisher side, there's the configuration map.
-Next, we subscribe to a topic and hold on to the returned listener so that we can unsubscribe from the topic and shut it down later when the component is shut down[^1].
+Next, we subscribe to a topic and hold on to the returned listener so that we can unsubscribe from the topic and shut it down later when the component is shut down[^sierra-component].

 https://github.com/matthiasn/BirdWatch/blob/4ce6d8ff70359df9f98421c12984d24d0f311f6f/Clojure-Websockets/TwitterClient/src/clj/birdwatch_tc/interop/redis.clj